opentable/logstash-redis/README.md

 ### log(data, [callback])

 Logs some data asynchronously.
 Data is a valid javascript object.
+If a base object or function had been provided during initialisation, data will extend it.

 ### close([callback]);

-Properly closes the Redis connection.
+Cleanly closes the Redis connection (all replies will be parsed).

 # Tests